networkMe/missinghud2/README.md

   * Damage
   * Luck
   * Deal with the Devil % chance
+* Shows how your raw statistics change as you pick up items and use pills, real-time.

 ## Building
 Missing HUD 2 has the below dependencies: